fyquah/fyquah.github.io/_posts/2014-8-5-cli-yo-my-first-ruby-gem.md

 Guess developers are familiar with this saying (not in exact words, but you get my point)!

-> “Build apps the you, or others, need”
+> “Build apps that you, or others, need”

 I like to idea of yo! to annoy people, but the problem is pushing the yo! button every now and then is pretty annoying.
 So I thought, yo! has an API, why not build a gem with it?